greenelab/ben_heil_dissertation/manuscript.md

 ## Introduction

 As computational biologists, we live in exciting times.
-Beginning with the Human Genome Project [@doi:10.1038/35057062] advancements in various technologies for biological quantification have generated data with a scale and granularity previously unimaginable [@doi:10.1016/j.cell.2015.05.002; @doi:10.7554/eLife.21856; @doi:10.1101/gad.281964.116].
+Beginning with the Human Genome Project [@doi:10.1038/35057062] advancements in technologies for biological quantification have generated data with a scale and granularity previously unimaginable [@doi:10.1016/j.cell.2015.05.002; @doi:10.7554/eLife.21856; @doi:10.1101/gad.281964.116].

-Concurrently with the skyrocketing amounts of data in computational biology, the advent of deep learning has generated methods designed specifically to make sense of large, complex datasets.
+Concurrently with the skyrocketing amounts of data, the advent of deep learning has generated methods designed specifically to make sense of large, complex datasets.
 These methods have led to a paradigm shift in the field of machine learning, creating new possibilities in many fields and surfacing new phenomena unexplained by classical machine learning theory [@doi:10.1038/nature16961; @arxiv:2112.10752; @arxiv:1912.02292; @arxiv:2201.02177].

-The field of computational biology has long used traditional machine learning methods, as they help cope with the scale of the data being generated.
+The field of computational biology has long used machine learning methods, as they help cope with the scale of the data being generated.
 Accordingly, problem domains in computational biology that map well to existing research in deep learning have adopted or developed deep learning models and seen great advances [@doi:10.1007/978-3-319-24574-4_28; @doi:10.1038/s41586-021-03819-2].
+Two of the scientists who wrote the book [@isbn:0387848576] on machine learning have also written several papers [@doi:10.1073/pnas.082099299; @doi:10.1093/biostatistics/kxl002; 10.1186/gb-2000-1-2-research0003; 10.1093/biostatistics/kxl005] in the field of transcriptomics, so previous applications of machine learning have been successful.
+However, the data itself is not well-suited to deep learning methods.

-This dissertation explores the question of whether the paradigm shift in machine learning will spill over to computational biology.
+This dissertation explores the question of whether the paradigm shift in machine learning will spill over to transcriptomics.
-That is to say have deep learning techniques fundamentally changed the field of computational biology, or are they (sometimes large) incremental improvements over existing methods?
+That is to say have deep learning techniques fundamentally changed transcriptomics, or are they incremental improvements over existing methods?
 Our thesis is that while deep learning provides us with useful tools for analyzing biological datasets, it doesn't necessarily change the field on a fundamental level.

 We begin with a few sections giving background information on previous research for the main thesis chapters.